zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

     * ns4.addr-match-del-undel-1.consistency05.xa/IPv6

 ### ADDR-MATCH-DEL-UNDEL-2
-Also the "happy path".
+This is a "happy path".
 But there is an undelegated zone to be tested, and its NS are out-of-domain.

 * Zone: addr-match-del-undel-2.consistency05.xa